gvwilson/sensibleadventures/bookster/bookster.md

 "So now we crawl," Razi sighed.
 Piaerre wrinkled his nose, but lay flat and began wriggling.
 Erileine followed suit, gagging the first time her weight made a buried twig fling a palmful of mud into his face.
-He found himself wishing that Lady Kembe's spell had taken his sense of smell rather than the feeling in his hand.
+She found herself wishing that Lady Kembe's spell had taken her sense of smell rather than the feeling in her hand.

 The far end of the ditch connected with a larger one built to carry runoff to the carp pools.
 Erileine cautiously raised her head.
 A